NREL/PVade/docs/CFD.rst

 - Adams-Bashforth treatment for convection
 - ALE convective velocity :math:`u-u_m`

-Thermal Extension
+Thermal Analysis
 -----------------

-When thermal analysis is enabled, PVade also solves an advection-diffusion equation for temperature :math:`\theta`:
+When thermal analysis is enabled, PVade also solves an advection-diffusion equation for temperature :math:`\theta` in Kelvin:

 .. math::

 	\frac{\partial \theta}{\partial t} + u\cdot\nabla\theta
 	- \alpha\nabla^2\theta = 0.

-For convection-dominated cases, SUPG stabilization is activated based on an approximate Peclet number threshold.
+Where :math:`\alpha` is the thermal diffusivity of the fluid in :math:`\text{m}^2/\text{s}`.
+For convection-dominated cases, SUPG stabilization is activated based on an approximate Péclet number threshold.

 Boundary Conditions
 -------------------